Plan to integrate Skype for Business Server 2015 and Exchange

 In addition to configuring the autodiscover service, you must also create a DNS record for the service that points to your Exchange server.
 For example, if your autodiscover service is located at autodiscover.litwareinc.com you will need to create a DNS record for autodiscover.litwareinc.com that resolves to the fully qualified domain name of your Exchange server (for example, atl-exchange-001.litwareinc.com).

-If you are integrating Skype for Business Server with Exchange Online, your next steps are in Configure integration between on-premises Skype for Business Server and Exchange Online - this is for OWA, otherwise move on to Integrate Skype for Business and Exchange.
+If you are integrating Skype for Business Server with Exchange Online, your next steps are in Configure integration between on-premises Skype for Business Server 2015 and Exchange Online, otherwise move on to Integrate Skype for Business Server 2015 with Exchange Server.